Right to Life Australia: Campaigns and actions

-The Fertility Control Clinic was opened in East Melbourne in 1972 by a group of feminists seeking to improve accessibility of abortion.
-This subsequently became the site of most The Right to Life Australia Inc protests.
+The Fertility Control Clinic was opened in East Melbourne in 1972 by a group of feminists seeking to improve access of abortion.
+It subsequently became the site of most Right to Life protests.

-In 1978, 10 members of The Right to Life Australia Inc were forcibly removed from a clinic in East Melbourne by police after they sat in a hallway outside an operating theatre and refused to move.
-Among the 10 members was then President Margaret Tighe.
+In 1978, 10 members of Right to Life were forcibly removed from the clinic by police after they sat in a hallway outside an operating theatre and refused to move.
+Among them was then President Margaret Tighe.

-In 1986, Member for Lowe, Mr Michael John Maher OAM raised two publications from Margaret Tighe before the House of Representatives on claims of misrepresentation.
-Mr Maher stated that his words and position were misrepresented in a report by the then Victorian Right to Life organisation authorised by Ms Tighe and in electorate materials distributed by Ms Tighe.
-Mr. Maher stated "She chose, for her own political reasons, to ignore that statement.
-I just wanted to state correctly on the record my reasons, and I thank the House for giving me this time today.
+In 1986, the member for the division of Lowe, Michael Maher, raised two publications from Margaret Tighe in the House of Representatives regarding claims of misrepresentation.
+Maher stated that his words and position were misrepresented in a report by the then Victorian Right to Life organisation authorised by Tighe and in electorate materials distributed by her.
+Maher stated: "She chose, for her own political reasons, to ignore that statement.
+I just wanted to state, correctly on the record, my reasons, and I thank the House for giving me this time today.
 The misrepresentation of my views does this lady's cause no good."

-In 1996, Independent Member of the Australian Capital Territory Legislative Assembly Mr Michael John Moore AM mentioned Margaret Tighe of the Right to Life Movement while speaking on euthanasia.
-Mr Moore AM stated "...in the media, some people, including Margaret Tighe of the Right to Life movement, were able to say that this is a shame for Australia...
+In 1996, independent member of the Australian Capital Territory Legislative Assembly, Michael Moore, referred to Margaret Tighe of the Right to Life Movement while speaking on euthanasia, saying, "...in the media, some people, including Margaret Tighe of the Right to Life movement, were able to say that this is a shame for Australia...
 It is the people like Margaret Tighe who should wear the shame, Mr Speaker...They will wear the shame for allowing these people to suffer".

-In 1998 the Melbourne University Debating Society held a debate on whether Victoria should follow Western Australia's path of abortion law reform.
+In 1998, the Melbourne University Debating Society held a debate on whether Victoria should follow Western Australia's path of abortion law reform.
 The anti-abortion position was argued by Meredith Gawler, former President of the University's Right to Life Club and President of The Right to Life, Margaret Tighe.
-The results of the debate was a clear victory for the pro-choice position.
+The results of the debate were a clear victory for the pro-choice position.